 A little background (my story):

-My #WordPress experience started in 2007 when I decided to start my own business after being downsized at my corporate job.
+My online business journey started in 2007 when I decided to start my own business after being downsized at my corporate job.

-The goal was to teach business owners how to use blogs to market their business, a no-brainer today, but not so revolutionary then!
+The goal was to teach business owners how to use blogs to market their business, a no-brainer today (I’d like to think), but not so revolutionary then!

-Because of the lack of interest (a.k.a money) I was forced to accept the first paying gig that came my way, website development.
+Because of the lack of interest from business owners (a.k.a money) I was forced to accept the first paying gig that came my way, website development.

 How hard could it really be?!!